osea-dev/.github/profile/README.md

 1. `Ubuntu`
     * If you are using MacOS; kindly disregard the Ubuntu Installation section.
     * Download and install `Ubuntu22.04.3 TLS` from `Microsoft Store`
-    * Setup WSL2 for your system
+    * Setup WSL2 for your system using this [guide from Microsoft](https://learn.microsoft.com/en-us/windows/wsl/install)

 2. `Docker`
     * Create an account for Docker in [Docker official website](app.docker.com/signup?)